liulei/volks2/README.md

 **Description**:

-- The pipeline provides limited fine calibration support in the solving process.
-This utilizes the fringe fitting result of nearby reference source, which usually gives a delay correction within 10 ns.
-This calibration is still in the very preliminary stage, which is not guaranteed to improve the localization accuracy.
+- VOLKS2 pipeline improves localization accuracy with fine calibration.
+See Sec.
+3.1.2 and Fig. 7 for the remarkable result.
+This program conducts fringe fitting with nearby fine calibration source and saves the fitting result (per baseline residual delay of calibration source).

 **Input**:

-- Scans of nearby strong radio source with accurate known position.
+- Fine calibration scan that observes nearby strong radio source with accurate position.

 **Output**:

-- `cal_fine_NoXXXX.npy`: fringe fitting result per baseline of fine calibration scan.
+- `cal_fine_NoXXXX.npy`: fringe fitting result (residual delay) per baseline of fine calibration source.

 ### Localization: `sp_solve.py`

 **Description**:

-- This program reads the partial derivatives and delay of each baseline, solves linear equations about offset to the a priori position.
+- This program reads the partial derivatives and delay of each baseline of the targets, as well as fine calibration result, solves linear equations about offset to the a priori position (Eq.
+2).

 - To guarantee solving accuracy, the program could conduct selection in the data.
 According to the test, a SNR of above 7, at least 3 baselines (although 2 baselines are already solvable) are prefered.

 **Input**:

 - `.sp.npy`: `pd`, `tau`, `snr` keys of each baseline are required.
-- `cal_fine_NoXXXX.npy`: optional fine calibration data.
+- `cal_fine_NoXXXX.npy`: fine calibration result.
 One need to specify the nearby calibration source when solving.